Driving in the Azores – A Guide to Car Rentals & More

 Table of Contents

 The thing about the Azores is that not every one of the 9 islands is the same.
-Some islands are very small while others are larger with much more to explore.
+Some islands are very small while others are larger with much more to explore, meaning that each island should be thought of differently when it comes to driving and car rentals in general.
 This guide should give you a general overview of driving in the Azores with a focus on Sao Miguel island, which happens to be the most popular and largest of the islands.
-The guide will also focus on renting a car but touch on some other related topics along the way.
+The guide will also focus on renting a car and will also touch on some other related driving topics along the way.

 What I took away from my experience in the Azores, is if you are staying on one island such as Sao Miguel for several days, then renting a car is the way to go.
 If you want to be on your own schedule, see the sites that you want to see, and not worry about logistics getting in your way, then renting a car is the right move.
 The following section will go more in depth about driving in the Azores and what to expect.